petershin/liferay-learn/docs/dxp/latest/en/liferay-development/core-frameworks/localization/adding-a-language.md

 ---
 # Adding A Language

 Liferay currently supports about 50 languages out-of-the-box.
 [Translation](https://translate.liferay.com/) is complete for many of these languages and some are still in the translation process.
-Each language has its own [language properties file](https://github.com/liferay/liferay-portal/tree/master/modules/apps/portal-language/portal-language-lang/src/main/resources/content) containing keys for its language.
-But there are more than [6000](https://www.linguisticsociety.org/content/how-many-languages-are-there-world) languages in the world.
-If you must add an additional language, here's how.
+Each language has its own [language properties file](https://github.com/liferay/liferay-portal/tree/master/modules/apps/portal-language/portal-language-lang/src/main/resources/content) containing its language keys.

 ## Adding A New Language